dfunni/serial-logger/README.md

 # serial-logger

 This repository contains both a command line serial logging program and a GUI program with the same functionalitly.
 The goal of this project is to enable viewing and logging of recieved serial messages while experimenting with PyQt5 based GUI development.
+Plotting functions are designed to display gyroscope values read from an Arduino Nano 33 IoT.

 ## cli_serial_logger.py
 Command line logger of serial data to file.
 This code relies heavily on pyserial by Chris Liechti. (https://github.com/pyserial/pyserial)